neozenith/neozenith.github.io/README.md

 ## Blog maintenance

+Development is on `vuepress` branch.
+Production is on `master` branch.

 This blog is written using [VuePress](https://vuepress.vuejs.org/).
 Shrink wraps VueJS, Nuxt and Webpack to consume markdown and give a VueJS SPA.

 Chosen because it is simple and adds better support for technical documentation and the abillity to expand capabilities for embedding custom components.

-Which is what I'd like to do more of with embedding D3 visualisations.
+Which is what I'd like to do more of with embedding D3 visualisations in components.

-### Starting
+### Developing

 ```bash
 npm install